We're offering 100 full scholarships for students from Turkey and Syria.

 No, we are registered as an online Cambridge School.
 We only provide these courses online.

-Do I need to have any sort of diploma or certificate to do the High School Diploma Study Pathway?
+Do I need to have any sort of diploma or certificate to do A-Levels?

-Anyone without a high school diploma (or an equivalent secondary school leaving certificate, like A-Levels or an IB Diploma) can take High School Diploma Study Pathway.
+Anyone without a high school diploma (or an equivalent secondary school leaving certificate, like A-Levels or an IB Diploma) can take A-Levels.
 You do not need any kind of school certificate; the only requirement is to be over 16 years old

 Can I take the Cambridge exam again if I fail the first time?
 How often can I repeat it?